supotmaild/BasicPy/README.md

 # How it works

+- BasicPy work by exec() function in Python exec can run multiple line by insert \n between command line
+- this is the most important thing that can help Python to run any loop statement in one line
+-
+- How to use
+-
 - Download basic.py in version folder
 - move or copy basic.py file to Python work directory
 - c:\Program Files\Phyton 3.5 for example